TechTalk.

 Need more help?

 Still not sure whether to go large?
-Check out our TV buying guide for more info, and find out more about the TV tech you need to make watching sport amazing.
-And if you still need advice, pop in store and speak to one of our expert colleagues.
-They’ll help to find the perfect telly for you.
+Check out our TV buying guide for more info, and find out what TV tech you need to make watching sport amazing.
+If you need more advice, pop in store and speak to one of our expert colleagues.
+They’ll take you through all the large-screen TVs on sale and help you find the best TV for movies or footie.

 Related in TV technology